-- As the sequence outlines, CG units should enter the Color Guard area, then uncase the colors (WHERE this occurs is left up to the competing unit but MOST do so centered on the head judge.
+- 1. As the sequence outlines, CG units should enter the Color Guard area, then uncase the colors (WHERE this occurs is left up to the competing unit but MOST do so centered on the head judge.
 The team should THEN report in with uncased colors and complete the routine.
 A special area has been set-up adjacent to the Color Guard area for these schools to re-case the colors (ungraded) before proceeding back to their seats so as not to walk through the venue with uncased colors. - 2.
 All units must contain FOUR cadets only.
 Two cadets will bear arms and two cadets will bear colors.
-The rifles must be minimum 8 lb. weight and must have a fully functional sling to execute the drill properly.
+The rifles must meet all rifle regulations detained herein and must have a fully functional sling to execute the drill properly.
 This sling must have a standard issue metal buckle.
 The National Colors will be the senior flag with the correct organizational color as dictated by your service regulations.
-While the Cadet Commander must be the National Color bearer, at the Nationals the Cadet Cdr is not required to be the highest ranking member of the unit.

-- 3. Standard minimum flag dimension for color guard are 3'x4' not including fringe.
-8' aluminum and standard 9'-6" wooden poles are permitted.
-Judges will note teams utilizing larger colors and/or longer, heavier staffs and will take this into consideration especially during uncase procedures. - 4.
-Units should ensure their entire uniform in Color Guard is in full compliance with the NHSDTC uniform regulations on page 4 entitled, "D. Uniform & Rank Regulations". - 5.
+While the Cadet Commander must be the National Color bearer, at the Nationals the Cadet Cdr is not required to be the highest ranking member of the unit. - 3.
+Units should ensure their entire uniform in Color Guard is in full compliance with the NHSDTC regulations on page 4 entitled, "D. Uniform & Rank Regulations".
+Jackets and ribbons/nametags may be removed to ensure they are not damaged. - 4.
 Nowhere in the drill universe is perfect synchronization more heavily under scrutiny.
-Practice these movements to uncase Colors until the two rifle bearers can be done in a mirror likeness of each other virtually with your eyes closed! - 6.
+Practice these movements to uncase Colors until the two rifle bearers can be done in a mirror image of each other with your eyes closed! - 5.
 ALL UNITS MUST study the Army manual to be able to correctly perform each of the items listed below for Uncase Colors.
 Many nuances are maintained within EACH of the stated commands in relation to executing the movements correctly.
-CAREFULLY REVIEW THE MANUAL! - 7.
-CASING AND UNCASING THE COLORS: To case and uncase the Colors, the Color guard forms in a line formation with the cased Colors at the Carry Position.
+CAREFULLY REVIEW THE MANUAL! - 6.
+CASING & UNCASING THE COLORS: To case & uncase the Colors, the Color guard forms in a line formation with the cased Colors at the Carry Position.
 The National Color bearer (NCB) commands "Sling, ARMS".
-The Color guards immediately adjust their slings and assume Sling Arms.
+The Color guards immediately adjust slings and assume Sling Arms.
 The NCB commands "POST".
 The Color guards face to the Half Left (Right) in marching, take four steps, halt, and execute About Face.
 The NCB then directs "UNCASE THE COLORS".
 The Color bearers lower the Colors (same as Present Guidon-NOTE LOOK THIS UP!).
 The two guards then move forward and uncase the Colors.
 The Color bearers unfurl and immediately return the Colors to the Carry (Order) Position.
 While the Colors are being unfurled, the guards fold the cases and secure them in their left hand.
-When the Colors are in the Carry Position, the NCB commands "Order, ARMS", and then commands "POST".
+When the Colors are in the Carry Position, the NCB commands "Present, ARMS".
+The Color guards and the organizational Color Salute.
+The NCB then commands "Order, ARMS", and then commands "POST".
 On the command of execution POST, the Color guards move to the rear of the formation and place the folded canvas cases inside the cartridge belts (center rear of the back) of the Color bearers.
-The Color guards then move back to assume their original positions, adjust their slings, and return to Right Shoulder Arms.
+The Color guards then move back to assume their original positions, adjust slings, and return to Right Shoulder Arms.